We’re committed to working with our tenants and we’re looking for your thoughts on housing issues before policies and procedures are introduced.

 You can request the minutes of previous meetings by contacting our Tenant Participation Project Officer.

-These are groups of tenants, leaseholders and residents who work within a defined area.
-This area can cover a local estate, or even a single block or street.
+These are groups which are set up and run by members of a community/area (this can cover a local estate, or even a single block or street).
 They’re open to everybody who lives within its boundaries.

 There are currently active associations in the following areas: